redlaserbmBTD/BTDB2_SIMULATOR/README.md

 - (High priority) Restructure the code:
    - While usage of the code for simulation purposes is relatively easy, reading the code to understand how it does what it does is *not*.
 The goal is to clean up the code so that potential collaborators may be more inclined to contribute.
-- (High priority) Implementation of more accurate eco system:
-   - This simulator currently makes the simpifying assumption that eco works as a continuous stream of income generation rather than how it actually functions in the game, which is as discrete "packs" which award eco in chunks.
-This simplifying assumption causes the sim to underestimate eco values compared to actual game scenarios.
 - (Medium priority) Equivialent eco contribution of farms:
    - The idea here is to implement a function which answers the following question: Given some set of farms, starting and ending times `start_time` and `end_time`, and some specification of round times, how much eco do I need to make exactly as much as the farm would make over the interval `[start_time, end_time)`?
 - (Medium priority) Robust logging when comparing different strategies